drengskapur/gistrun/docs/gistrun.rst

 License
 -------

-gistrun is released under the MIT License.
+gistrun is released under the GPL-3.0-or-Later License.
 See the LICENSE file for more details.